LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/hiring-agents-for-messaging-success.md

 1. Writing a job description that defines the specific on-the-job tasks/functions, and the quality and productivity objectives you’ve set for LiveEngage messaging.
 2. Screening applicants online by asking applicants to respond via email initially.
 Then, determine how effective and comfortable the applicant is using messaging conducting the initial “interview” using web messaging, Hangouts, Facebook Messenger or similar.
 Look for:
    1. Ability to interpret your questions through the messaging medium
-   2. Crisp, Clear, understandable responses.
+   2. Crisp, clear, understandable responses
    3. Grammar, punctuation, and spelling
    4. Appropriate paraphrasing or questioning
 3. After this brief exercise, finish the interview over the phone to test the candidate’s speaking and listening skills.